 - Unpredictable timelines for the import process.

 - The National Medical Products Administration (NMPA) (CFDA) is the regulatory authority that oversees the import of IMP and issues the Import License.

 - Before each import, the importation shall be notified to the local authority which issues the custom clearance for import.

 - All the documents need to be translated into Mandarin.

 - Upon issuance of the import permit, the sponsor needs to complete the process of importation within a limited time.

 IMPs and their supportive products are crucial for any clinical trial and timely delivery to the clinical trial sites matters a lot for trial initiation and conduction.
-Understanding the thorough regulatory is very important before making such import.
+Understanding the thorough regulations is very important before making such an import.

 Most of the times import of IMPs and their supportive products are handled by the CROs who are conducting the clinical trials, but in some cases where the importation of IMPs and ancillary supplies is not under the scope of CRO, then the sponsor shall assign a service provider who handles these imports.
 But before handling the import, the sponsor or the importer need to know the complete import regulations.